 The use of the County's electronic resources is not private.
 Internet access and messages sent are subject to logging, monitoring, interception, and forwarding, which is beyond the control of the person using the resources.
-Although logs and email messages may appear to the user to have been deleted, the message or the data that it contained may nevertheless continue to exist in the network in which the resources are connected.
-Stored logs, email messages and other computerized data are discoverable documents, which may be exchanged in litigation.
-The content of logs or email messages may subject the sender to civil liability, discipline, and criminal sanctions.
+Although logs and e-mail messages may appear to the user to have been deleted, the message or the data that it contained may nevertheless continue to exist in the network in which the resources are connected.
+Stored logs, e-mail messages and other computerized data are discoverable documents, which may be exchanged in litigation.
+The content of logs or e-mail messages may subject the sender to civil liability, discipline, and criminal sanctions.

-Users should be aware that even though they have a confidential password to access email, this does not suggest that the email is the property right of the employee.
-Management retains the right to, and shall maintain the ability-to, access any employee's password, protected email or other electronic data on devices.
+Users should be aware that even though they have a confidential password to access e-mail, this does not suggest that the e-mail is the property right of the employee.
+Management retains the right to, and shall maintain the ability-to, access any employee's password, protected e-mail or other electronic data on devices.
 An employee assigned a computer access account is responsible for all usage of that resource.
 Users should not share their password with anyone other than their supervisor and must take all reasonable precautions for password protection and maintenance.

-The County may limit the size of a Users mailbox depending on available resources.
+The County may limit the size of a User's mailbox depending on available resources.
 Department Heads will receive up to 1GB mailbox, while other County employees will receive 200MB or other sizes specified by the IT Supervisor.
-Email will also be stored no longer then one year from sent/received date.
-The email system is not an appropriate form of storage and important documents and sensitive information must be backed up outside of the email system.
+E-mail will also be stored no longer than one year from sent/received date.
+The e-mail system is not an appropriate form of storage and important documents and sensitive information must be backed up outside of the e-mail system.
 Electronic communication that is simple correspondence and not an official record or transaction of County business should be deleted as soon as possible and should not be retained by employees for more than three months.
 In the event a User is terminated or resigns the Department Head/Supervisor will retain control of the Users mailbox for 6 months or otherwise determined by the IT Supervisor, after the Users has left employment.
-After six months the mailbox will be deleted from the Email system permanently.
+After six months the mailbox will be deleted from the E-mail system permanently.

 17.8.
-Data Privacy.
+Data privacy.
 ECR may be used within the scope of employee's duties to retain data on clients of the County.
 Employees are advised that such data, its retention, use and disclosure, are subject to individual department policy, Federal and State laws including the Minnesota Data Practices Act law.